 Choosing the right solicitor in Portugal is crucial when buying a property there.
 Investing in the services of an independent, English-speaking solicitor is extremely important for such a significant transaction.
 You should expect them to oversee the entire purchase process.
 In addition, they can advise you on vital tax and inheritance issues.

-Having a solicitor by your side throughout your purchase process will help you to understand the process a little more and find everything less intimidating – especially given the differences in the language and customs.
+Having a solicitor by your side throughout your purchase process will help you to understand everything a little more.
+This should mean you find everything less intimidating – especially given differences in language and local customs.

 Get an idea of costs up front

-It’s also important to remember that business dealings can be strangely casual in Portugal – it’s all part of the culture.
-If you’re used to a more “Northern European” way of doing things, this vagueness can be hard to get used to.
-One thing you mustn’t allow room for doubt on is what you’re going to be paying for services – find out up front and get a quote in writing.
+It’s also crucial to remember that business dealings can feel unusually casual in Portugal.
+This is just part of the local culture.
+If you’re used to a more “Northern European” way of doing things, the vagueness can prove hard to get used to.
+One thing you mustn’t allow any doubt on is what you will pay for services.
+Therefore you must find this out up front and get a quote in writing.

-The good thing about this relaxed attitude is that it works at both ends of the transaction – so don’t be surprised if your solicitor takes a while to bill you.
+The good thing about this relaxed attitude is that it sometimes works at both ends of the transaction, Therefore, don’t be too surprised if your solicitor takes a while to bill you.

 How else can your solicitor help you?

 Once you have purchased your property, retaining the services of your trusted solicitor is often a good idea.
 They can help you with other legal matters, such as residency issues.
 Even “simple” things like setting up utility contracts and purchasing vehicles can sometimes prove difficult, especially if you have “language barrier” issues.
 A reliable solicitor can often help to ease things along.